willsputra/swift-SquaresAndStuff-lab-swift-intro-000/README.md

 ## Overview

-In this lan, you'll create an app using Auto Layout and constraints.
+In this lab, you'll create an app using Auto Layout and constraints.

 ## Instructions